japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyWithIndexToValueStore.md

 `remove`...FIXME

-NOTE: `remove` is used when `SymmetricHashJoinStateManager` is requested to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#removeByKeyCondition, removeByKeyCondition>> and <<spark-sql-streaming-SymmetricHashJoinStateManager.md#removeByValueCondition, removeByValueCondition>>.
+`remove` is used when `SymmetricHashJoinStateManager` is requested to [removeByKeyCondition](SymmetricHashJoinStateManager.md#removeByKeyCondition) and [removeByValueCondition](SymmetricHashJoinStateManager.md#removeByValueCondition).

 === [[keyWithIndexRow]] `keyWithIndexRow` Internal Method